Skip to content

 Short answers, pulled from the story.

-What is the Chukchi Sea and where is it located?
+Where is the Chukchi Sea located?